Vyral/john-quinn/_posts/2019-02-19-how-to-handle-utilities-in-a-home-sale.md

 {% include pullquote.html %}

 Remember to resolve services outside of your utilities, such as cable, internet, and landline phones.
-Either end them or have them transferred to your new home.
+You should either end them or have them transferred to your new home.

 Have all the arrangements taken care of before moving into your new home so you—like the buyer of your previous home—aren’t left without power.